-Over the years, job hopping among millennial employees has been associated with laziness, a lack of drive and commitment — all negative traits employees want nothing to do with.
-Yet a 2014 CareerBuilder study found the positives of switching between jobs — when done strategically — are quickly outweighing the negatives, and that job hopping is more beneficial for a long, prosperous career than once thought.
+Over the years, job-hopping amongst young employees has been associated with laziness and a lack of drive and commitment — all negative traits employees want nothing to do with.
+When done strategically, however, job-hopping is more beneficial for a long, prosperous career than once thought.

 Use your breadth of knowledge in an interview to talk about how you go above and beyond your role, regardless of the type of job or the demands and challenges it presents.

-According to a 2015 Gallup survey, 49 percent of US workers employed for three months or fewer said their reasoning for taking a job was strongly influenced by salary.
-You will advance faster up your career, and financial, ladder with more experience under your belt.
+According to a 2015 Gallup survey, 49% of U.S. workers employed who had switched jobs in the past three months said their reasoning for taking a job was strongly influenced by salary.
+You will advance faster up your career (and financial) ladder with more experience under your belt.

 Knowing when to negotiate the salary you think you deserve — and when to walk away — is crucial for both you and the employer.
 It shows your potential new boss you’re serious about the position, yet doesn’t leave you feeling like you were cheated and on the hunt for yet another job.

-Just as important as gaining new knowledge and skills, job hopping also opens the door to build up your professional network.
+Just as important as gaining new knowledge and skills, job-hopping also opens the door to build your professional network.

-At any job, you strive to form positive relationships with at least a few of your colleagues and supervisors, who can be key players in your next career move.
+At any job, you strive to form positive relationships with at least a few of your colleagues and supervisors.
+These people just might be key players in your next career move.

-Use your knowledge of places around the city like shops and restaurants to show employers your personal side.
-Cultural fit and personality are often big hiring factors when interviewing for a new position — and everyone loves food.
+Use your knowledge of places around the area like shops and restaurants to show employers your personal side.
+Cultural fit and personality are often big hiring factors when interviewing for a new position.
+And not to mention, everyone loves food!